 So, is a 60W fiber laser worth it for metal engraving businesses?

-If your goal is to produce high-quality, permanent, and profitable metal engravings—with room to grow—the answer is yes.
 From detailed marking to deep engraving and stainless steel color work, a 60W fiber laser engraver offers the power, flexibility, and reliability modern businesses demand.